 1 - Buddhism is the second largest religion. - It is not.
 Daniel Defoe, of Robinson Crusoe fame set the precedent for religion circa 1701, with "Religion is properly the Worship given to God, but 'tis also applied to the Worship of Idols and false Deities" Buddhism does not have a deity.
 Buddha means teacher.
 There have been many Buddhas and none of them were a god.
 Buddhism is described by buddhanet as a philosophy, a reasoning or understanding.
 Siddharta said "Do not accept anything just because it accords with your scriptures."
 And on idolatry an understanding Buddhist "does not worship an image expecting worldly or spiritual favours, but pays his reverence to what it represents". - It would be better described as the world's biggest philosophy but to call it a religion is like saying atheism is a religion.

 2 - You must not wear shorts or tee shirt in a temple. - This is not true.
-If you are not there to pray or to ask for a blessing your attire is irrelevant and that goes for both men and women.
+If you are not there to meditate or to ask for a blessing your attire is irrelevant and that goes for both men and women.
 If you are visiting a temple as a tourist you are unlikely to see any monks, called Phra, and if you did you will likely not come into contact with them.
 But as a matter of respect, be quiet, and women should dress appropriately.
 I mean, you wouldn't visit the pope in a bikini would you?
 If a monk should speak to you and you are a woman there is only one rule, do not touch him.
+This isn't a Buddhist law.
+Japanese Monks marry and have families, Trappists have meditation but lead normal lives when out of the temple, but in Thailand Monks take a vow of purity, they do not think about women, alcohol, partying, nor do they have any contact with it.

 3 - Monks are ordinary men who break the law and hide behind their robes and Buddhism in Thailand is a Mafia. - The philosophy is not built in layers like Catholicism nor does it amass wealth.
 Each village has its own temple and its own area called a changwat.
 The village temple does not support the changwat.
 It supports the village and the changwat supports the village temples.
 Each changwat is independent of each other though they are overseen by the Bpra Thet Ruaam Gaa Thaat.
 Roughly meaning, all the heads of state share the leadership.
 In Thailand the King is the head of all religions but he is subservient to the Buddha.
 There is no Archbishop or Pope in Buddhism.
 It is the reverse of the common misconception.
 On law breaking the number of crimes committed by monks is miniscule compared to averages and of course there is the occasional exception that is usually provided as the example.